anytizer/samples-browser.lmms/README.md

 Intended for:
     - use with [LMMS](https://github.com/LMMS/lmms/) DAW.
-    - stand alone application with limited feaures
+    - stand alone application with limited feaures.

 Tip: For better graphs, remove too long or full song .wav audios from your samples folder.
 Best suited for drums, kicks, snares, clicks, shaker, pop, tom like short and one-shot sounds.
+Graph is awesome for samples less than 10 seconds, preferably, 2 seconds.

 - Graph is aligned to left side of the grid.
-- F5 to rescan the last operated folder.
+- `F5` key to rescan the last operated folder.
+- `Esc` key to close the window.

-There have been multiple files and dirs checks even after scanning is complete.
+There have been multiple files and dirs checks even after scanning is completed once.
 This is intentional and works as safety measure during the runtime.

 This piece of software has 2 operating modes: